maxbbn/requirex/README.md

 require module with any version

+- install npm module by version or tag
+- required installed module
+- keep modules up to date
-- auto install and require package like foo@1.2.2
+- list install module and version
-- auto resolve and update by npm tag, eg foo@latest
+- module can access when when is updating

 Install
 -------